-Our top tips for an easy peasy train travel experience includes:
+Our top tips for an easy-peasy train travel experience include:

 1) Buy your ticket online at Trenitalia

-Even if you buy a ticket from a machine, they can be tough to figure out, or there could be issues with the machine accepting your foreign card.
+Even if you buy a ticket from a machine, it can be tough to figure out, or there could be issues with the machine accepting your foreign card.

-Another bonus that tickets bought online don’t have to be validated at a train station.
+Another bonus is that tickets bought online don’t have to be validated at a train station.

 2) Learn some relevant phrases in Italian

-Lean basic terms or phrases in Italian before arriving in the country.
+Learn basic terms or phrases in Italian before arriving in the country.
 Know how to ask for help by asking specific questions such as “How much will this ticket cost?” or “When is the train arriving?”
-Lonely Planet has phrasebooks which can assist you in learning the language.
+Lonely Planet has phrasebooks that can assist you in learning the language.
 I have the Spanish, Italian, and Portuguese ones and they have been invaluable during my travels.